Immigrate to British Columbia – British Columbia Provincial Nominee Program

 British Columbia Provincial Nominee Program Skilled Workers Category

-The British Columbia skilled workers category is for candidates having a university degree or any other post-secondary education certificate, required number of working experience in a skilled employment.
-The requirements that candidates must meet in order to be eligible are as follows:
+The British Columbia skilled workers category is for candidates who hold a university degree or any other post-secondary education certificate, and have the required number of years of working experience in a skilled occupation.
+The requirements that candidates must meet to be eligible are as follows:

-• The applicant must have an employment in a skilled occupation that falls in under a NOC level of O, A or B
+• The applicant must have a jobs in a skilled occupation that falls under a NOC level of O, A or B

 • If the employment demands a specific degree or certificate, the candidate must provide all of the same.